Hunter Biden lashes out at George Clooney, other Democrats, over Joe Biden's 2024 campaign

 “Yeah, Joe Biden did get old.
 He got old before our eyes. ...
 But you know what?
 A few changes does not mean that you do not have the mental capacity to be able to do your job.”

-In that interview, Hunter Biden also talked about the disastrous presidential debate, the reaction to which ultimately led to his father's departure from the campaign.
+In that interview, Hunter Biden also talked about the calamitous presidential debate.

 “And then they saw him at that debate.
 It was awful, and it was truly horrible,” he said, saying he was opposed to holding it, given Trump's recent convictions on 34 felony charges in a New York hush money case.